 Your gut microbiota need fibre and a diverse range of foods to thrive so aim to get 30 different plant-based foods in your diet a week.

+A major part of the trick on how to build immunity is with dirt.
 Dirt is good.
 Disconnection from nature is not.
 Not only are cities, modern sterilised life and dearth of greenery, all affecting our mental health but our microbiota too and consequently our immunity.
 Ditch your hand sanitiser and just wash your hands instead, get outside, gardening, picking vegetables with a bit of dirt on, or just have a lay down on the grass in a park

 1. Walker, R. W., Clemente, J. C., Peter, I., & Loos, R. J. F. (2017).
 The prenatal gut microbiome: are we colonized with bacteria in utero ?
 Pediatric Obesity, 12, 3–17. https://doi.org/10.1111/ijpo.12217

 2. Walker, R. W., Clemente, J. C., Peter, I., & Loos, R. J. F. (2017).
 The prenatal gut microbiome: are we colonized with bacteria in utero?
 Pediatric Obesity, 12 Suppl 1(Suppl 1), 3–17. https://doi.org/10.1111/ijpo.12217

 3. Dominguez-Bello, M. G., Costello, E. K., Contreras, M., Magris, M., Hidalgo, G., Fierer, N., & Knight, R. (2010).
 Delivery mode shapes the acquisition and structure of the initial microbiota across multiple body habitats in newborns.
 Proceedings of the National Academy of Sciences of the United States of America, 107(26), 11971–11975. https://doi.org/10.1073/pnas.1002601107